Chen-Jieteng/GPT-TodoList/README.md

 - [日本語](./jp/README.md)

 ## Updates:
-- Planning to complete the project before 2023/4/30
+- Planning to complete the project before 2023/4/30, It's late but I need to prepare for final exams and graduation first.

 ## Features